glespa-brown/glespa-brown.github.io/README.md

 ## What is Graduate Lecture Series in Analysis and PDEs?

-Graduate Lecture Series in Analysis and PDEs (GLESPA) is a weekly seminar that helds at Brown University on every Tuesday 4 PM.
+Graduate Lecture Series in Analysis and PDEs (GLESPA) is a weekly seminar held at Brown University every Tuesday from 4 PM to 5:30 PM.
-Everyone can give a talk on Analysis and PDEs with ease tense.
-If you are interested in giving a talk, please contact one of organizers.
+Each speaker (mostly graduate or postdoc students at Brown) can use 1 to 3 weeks to present a topic of their interest in Analysis or PDEs, which may or not be related to their research.
+If you are interested in giving a talk or if you have any questions, please contact one of the organizers.

 ## Organizers